alexmerren/Card_Game/README.md

 * The amount of players
 * The location of the Pack to use for the game.

-For testing, I have included a file called "10.txt", in the _data_ folder.
+For testing, I have included a file called "10.txt".
 In the same vein, you must input 10 for the amount of players in the game.

 If you enter the correct information, the game will run!